| "Some people talk to animals. Not many listen though. That's the problem."

 Sofie has a BA and MA in Natural Science from Cambridge University, UK and a PhD in Zoology from Aberdeen University, UK.
 She worked as a postdoctoral scientist at James Cook University, Australia, the Norwegian Polar Institute in Norway, and Cornell University, USA before starting the passive acoustics research group here at the NEFSC in 2006.

 Danielle has a BSc in both Biology and Resource Ecology and Management from the University of Michigan, and a PhD from Cornell University's Department of Neurobiology and Behavior and the Bioacoustics Research Program at the Laboratory of Ornithology.
-She worked as a postdoctoral scientist at Stellwagen Bank National Marine Sanctuary, and is now a senior bioacoustician in the group working on towed array data collected from our vessel based stock assessment surveys as well as baleen whale acoustics and ocean noise research.
+She worked as a postdoctoral scientist at Stellwagen Bank National Marine Sanctuary, and started in 2010 as a senior bioacoustician in the group working on towed array data collected from our vessel based stock assessment surveys as well as baleen whale acoustics and ocean noise research.

 Genevieve has a BS from the State University of New York at Binghamton and is currently working towards her PhD at the University of Massachusetts Boston.
-She was a NOAA Hollings scholar in our group working on North Atlantic right whale calling behavior across seasons, after which she then joined the acoustics team as a research analyst focusing on baleen whale acoustics and our educational outreach program in partnership with Woods Hole Sea Grant, COAST.
+She was a NOAA Hollings scholar in our group in 2010 working on North Atlantic right whale calling behavior across seasons, after which she then joined the acoustics team in 2011 as a research analyst focusing on baleen whale acoustics and our educational outreach program in partnership with Woods Hole Sea Grant, COAST.

 Dana has a dual BS in Oceanography and Geological Sciences from the University of Michigan, and a Science Masters from MIT in Geochemistry and Paleoceanography.
-She is currently working as database and project manager for the acoustics research program.
+She joined the group in 2014 as the database and project manager for the acoustics research program.

 Annamaria has a BS in Marine Biology from the University of Rhode Island and a Masters of Research from the University of Saint Andrews, Scotland.
 She has worked as a research analyst at Cornell's Bioacoustics Research Program and interned at the Naval Undersea Warfare Center researching beaked whales.
-She is currently working with the acoustics group as a research analyst focusing on our beaked whale, sperm whale, and North Atlantic cod projects.
+She joined the acoustics group as a research analyst in 2014 and is currently focusing on beaked whale, sperm whale, and North Atlantic cod projects.